101 things to do in Paris: cultural highlights

 - 15 avenue Montaigne, 8e, Paris, France

 The most famous edifice in the world, the Eiffel Tower, was originally erected as a temporary exhibit for a World Fair.
-Thank god it wasn’t pulled down!
 It provides heart-stopping views over Paris and is visible from most vantage points across the city.
-There’s also a panoramic champagne bar on the 3rd floor, a brasserie, and the Michelin-starred Jules Verne restaurant where Alain Ducasse creates elaborate dishes.
-At night, cross the river to Trocadéro to watch Eiffel’s girders sparkle like fairy lights on a Christmas tree (every hour, on the hour).
+Apart from the new glass floor installed in 2014, there’s also a panoramic champagne bar on the third floor, a brasserie, and the Michelin-starred Jules Verne restaurant.
+At night, the Eiffel’s girders sparkle like fairy lights on a Christmas tree (every hour, on the hour).

 - Champ de Mars, 7e, Paris, France

 Walk your way through 900 years of French architecture at the wonderful Cité Chaillot, set inside the vast Palais Chaillot, built for the 1937 World Fair.
 Everything from monumental moulded portions of French cathedrals to copies of rare 11th-century frescoes and industrial-era construction models cover the walls, floors and ceiling.
 If you’re into modern architecture the highlight has to be a mock Le Corbusier apartment, copied from the Cité Radieuse in Marseille.

 Kids love the hands-on aspect of futuristic Cité des Sciences, where mock submarines and rockets, a planetarium and a whole array of interactive science games prove that communications, physics and technology can be fun.
 Once everyone’s IQ has been bolstered, the grassy expanses of Parc de la Villette are ideal for a stroll or a picnic.
 You can also combine your ticket with the Géode Imax cinema, which shows fun, science-related 3D films inside a giant silver golf ball structure.